Toryt/allen/README.md

 [@toryt/intervals], which attempts to bridge the gap. [ppwcode dotnet-util-allen] offers a C# version of the functionality of this library.

 Allen’s Interval Algebra is an algebra over a set with 13 relations as elements.
-The approach however is more general, and can also be applied to sets with a different number of relations (e.g., 3 for the [strict total order] (&lt;, =, &gt;), or 5 for the relationships between points and intervals).
+The approach is general and can also be applied to sets with a different number of relations (e.g., 3 for the [strict total order] (&lt;, =, &gt;), or 5 for the relationships between points and intervals).
 Allen’s Interval Algebra is realized in this library as a specialization of a more general class, that allows other extensions for algebras with a different number of elements.

 ## Introduction